-- Anything you add to the lighting will make your pictures a spectacle: It’s essential for your photographer that the reception has enough lighting so the background of the photos looks great.
-The professionals hired to work for your wedding will have their own lights, but it’s not the same to light a table with led lights, than with candles or hanging lanterns..
-If you can get string lights even better!
+- Make sure that you have enough lighting during the reception.
+This is essential for the photographer to get good, clear photos.
+Anything you do to add lighting to the reception will make your photos that much better.
+The professionals hired to work for your wedding will have their own lights, but LED lights for a table are not the same as lighting with candles or hanging lanterns… If you can get string lights, even better!

-- We love candles, and we are sure you love them too, but because we don’t want to see you frustrated on your wedding day, we want you to know something.
-Candles plus the wind from the sea equals zero candles on.
+- That being said, we love candles!
+And we’re sure you love them too!
+But because we don’t want to see you frustrated on your wedding day, you should know that candles plus wind from the sea equals blown out candles.
 No exceptions.
-The only solution is to use them with bubble bowls or windproof candle holders.
+The only way to solve this is to use candles with bubble bowls or windproof candle holders.
 Most of the resorts use flameless candles, just in case you want to check with your wedding planner.

-- Since we have talked about the reception we would like to ask you to ask your parents and bridal party, that under no circumstances they write their speeches on a phone, or even worse, on a tablet.
-People don’t really know how hard it is to deal with unblocking a phone while reading until they go through it.
-The emotion fades and their faces look blue in the photographs.
-If we add a microphone to their other hand and a glass of champagne to toast, you will understand why we ask you this.
+- We would like to ask your parents and bridal party that under no circumstances should they write their speeches on a phone.
+Or even worse, on a tablet.
+People don’t really know how hard it is to unlock a phone and find your speech in front of a group of people.
+The emotion fades quickly and their faces look blue in the photographs.
+If we add a microphone to their other hand and a glass of champagne to toast, you will understand why we’d ask this.
 Technology has many advantages, but when it comes to speeches, there’s nothing better than a piece of paper and a pen.